oscar6echo/copy-git-repo/README.md

 This small package helps copy all folders and files not matched by the .gitignore file from one directory to another.

+WARNING:
++ Only top level .igitignore is taken into account.
++ node_modules/ folders at any level are ignored.

 ## 2 - Installation